stan-dev/httpstan/README.rst

 HTTP-based REST interface to Stan, a package for Bayesian inference.

-An HTTP 1.1 interface to the Stan_ C++ package, **httpstan** is a shim_ that allows users to interact with the Stan C++ library using an HTTP API.
+An HTTP 1.1 interface to the Stan_ C++ package, **httpstan** is a shim_ that allows users to interact with the Stan C++ library using a REST API.
 The package is intended for use as a universal backend for frontends which know how to make HTTP requests.
 The primary audience for this package is developers.